k3ntako/5th-Dimension-.NET/WebApp/ReadMe.md

 5. In your command line, navigate to the project directory (where this ReadMe file exists).
 6. Run the program!
     - This command will build and run the program.
-    - You made need to install/configure HTTPS certificates on your first run.
     ```
     $ dotnet run
     ```
-7. In your browser, go to the localhost URL printed in the console.